nov05/udacity-nd209-robots-software-engineering-nanodegree/README.md

     $ rqt_image_view /camera/rgb/image_raw
     ```

-* Enable the robot to move in a circle, without RViz node for performance issues caused by insufficient memory
+* Enable the robot to move in a circle, without RViz node for performance issues caused by insufficient memory.
+    * *Testing the robot in a simple world, like an empty world, before using it in `udacity_office.world` will save you time.*
     ```sh
     rostopic pub /cmd_vel geometry_msgs/Twist  "linear:
         x: 0.1